tamus-cyber/cyber.tamus.edu/policy.md

 layout:             full-width
 title:              Cybersecurity Policy
 first-heading:      Policy
-description:        Cybersecurity regulations and standards for the Texas A&amp;M System
+description:        Cybersecurity regulations and standards for Texas A&amp;M System members, and standards and procedures for the Texas A&amp;M System Offices
 banner:             true
 banner-content:     Texas A&amp;M System Cybersecurity leads the system's effort to manage and reduce risk to our cyber infrastructure.
 We deliver resources and tools to our customers to help them ensure a secure and resilient infrastructure.
 banner-bg:          /assets/images/banners/governance-header-background-full.jpg